 The major methods of scoring (tries, penalties and drop goals) are common to both codes but how many points each score is worth does differ.
 In rugby union, a try is worth five points and a conversion can then tack on an extra two.
 In rugby league, meanwhile, each try nets just four points which can then be supplemented by two more for the converting kick.
 Drop goals and penalties are each worth three points in rugby union, whilst in rugby league they return one and two points respectively.
 The main difference between rugby league and rugby union in terms of gameplay, however, is in evidence after a tackle is made during play.

-In rugby league a player must drop the ball after being tackled and then roll it back with their foot to a team mate, in what is sometimes colloquially known as a ‘chicken scratch’.
+In rugby league a player must place the ball between their legs after being tackled and then roll it back with their foot to a team mate, in what is sometimes colloquially known as a ‘chicken scratch’.
 Each team is allowed to do this up to six times per possession of the ball and then must kick the ball away toward the opposition if they have failed to score a try.
 If the ball goes out of play after such a kick, play restarts with a six player scrum, which is also the method of restart following most minor rules infringements.